Kent1mrqs/WiFEncryptionSimulation/Cryptography/WEP/README.md

    The encrypted data (ciphertext) and the IV are sent over the network.

 5. **Receiver Decrypts**:
-   The receiver (e.g., router or device) decrypts the ciphertext using the shared WEP key and the transmitted IV.
+   The receiver (router or device) decrypts the ciphertext using the shared WEP key and the transmitted IV.

 6. **Integrity Check (CRC-32)**:
    A CRC-32 checksum is included in the encrypted packet.
 After decryption, the checksum ensures that the data hasn’t been tampered with.